omg-dds/dds-security/CLA/CLA_TwinOaksComputing.md

     Each party agrees that the Electronic Signatures, whether digital or encrypted, of the parties included in this Agreement are intended to authenticate this writing and to have the same force and effect as manual signatures.

-IN WITNESS WHEREOF, You, intending to be legally bound, have caused Your proper and duly authorized officer to execute and deliver this agreement, for good and valuable consideration, the sufficiency of of which is hereby acknowledged, as of the day and year first written below.
+IN WITNESS WHEREOF, You, intending to be legally bound, have executed this Agreement or caused Your employer's proper and duly authorized officer to execute and deliver this Agreement, for good and valuable consideration, the sufficiency of which is hereby acknowledged, as of the day and year first written below.

 **For:**